 Hyperstimulation syndrome is the most common complication of IVF. Α small percentage of women, usually the ones with PCOs, are hyperstimulated to the used medication and produce lots of follicles.
 Problems are caused by the excess of hormones.

 Our priority is to minimize risks of hyperstimulation.
 We do this, by choosing the right drug doses and protocols.
-We ensure that at our collaborating units where we refer donors , they will not be bombarded with high doses, they actually do not need.
+We ensure that donors ,will not be bombarded with high doses, they actually do not need.
 We monitor their stimulation process with frequent ultrasound scans and blood tests.
 We also rule out PCOs women from donor programs.

 Other complications are pelvic floor infection and injuries of bowel or vessels.
 Again we choose as donors, women without previous surgeries, with clear history of endometriosis and normal weight.
 As a result the above mentioned risks, are minimized to almost zero.
 For a low risk woman, egg donation is an extremely safe procedure.